lihugang/mcfetch/README.md

 - - -

-This branch is for Fabric 1.19+.
+This branch is for Quilt 1.20+.